diffdude/math/README.md

-#math
+#math \n

-shell scripting practice to take numeric inputs and perform intended operations
+Math.sh and mathd.sh are a shell script to take numeric inputs and perform intended operations

-This started out as subtract.sh which would take two numbers from user input and pass them into variables to subtract num2 from num1.
-I added addition functionality and division functionality, and ran into some difficulty with correctly using git.
-The subtract repository has been deleted, and the code has been copied to math.sh to create a new repository.
+This started out as subtract.sh, which would take two numbers from user input and pass them into variables to subtract num2 from num1.
+I added addition and division functionality, and ran into some difficulty with correctly using git, which led to a new name and new repository.

-As of the time of writing, the division function only returns integers or floats with 13 decimal spaces.
+So far, the script asks for user intent: add, subtract, multiply, divide or exponent.
+For each intent, the script will take two numeric inputs.

 This is meant to be a shell scripting learning exercise.
-If there is something useful for you, you are free to copy and paste and modify any section of code.
+If there is something useful for you here, you are free to copy, paste, fork, clone and modify any section of code.